Searching for Ultralight Dark Matter with M{\"o}ssbauer Resonance: Acknowledgments

 \section{Acknowledgments}

 The authors thank Hua-Qiao Zhang, Xing-Jian Lv and Han Miao for valuable discussions.
-This work is supported by the National Natural Science Foundation of China (Grants No. 12175248, No. 12275067, and No. 11947005), Science and Technology R$\&$D Program Joint Fund Project of Henan Province (Grant No.225200810030), Science and Technology Innovation Leading Talent Support Program of Henan Province, and National Key R$\&$D Program of China (Grant No. 2023YFA1606000).
+This work is supported by the National Natural Science Foundation of China (Grants No. 12175248, 12447105 and 12275067), Science and Technology R$\&$D Program Joint Fund Project of Henan Province (Grant No.225200810030), Science and Technology Innovation Leading Talent Support Program of Henan Province, and National Key R$\&$D Program of China (Grants No. 2023YFA1606000 and 2023YFA1608903).
 During the preparation of this paper, ~\cite{liu2025probingaxionmossbauerspectroscopy} appeared with a focus on the pseudo-scalar type of ultra-light dark matter.